-The Mentor also hears each of the Finalists perform with the Azahar Ensemble and with the Calgary Philharmonic Orchestra under the direction of Karina Canellakis, and meets with each Finalist to share insights.
-The Mentor-in-Residence shares her own experiences as a professional pianist and provides wisdom on the challenges of building a career.
+Honens’ Mentor-in-Residence offers coaching sessions to each of the seven Semifinalists who do not advance to the Finals.
+The Mentor also hears each of the Finalists perform with the Azahar Ensemble, the Calgary Philharmonic Orchestra under the direction of Karina Canellakis, and meets with each Finalist to share insights.
+The Mentor-in-Residence shares his own experiences as a professional pianist and provides wisdom on the challenges of building a career as an artist.

 In addition to his mentorship role, Mr. Ohlsson will perform a solo recital on Tuesday 4 September.
 For more information, click here.

 Pianist Garrick Ohlsson has established himself worldwide as a musician of magisterial interpretive and technical prowess.
 Although long regarded as one of the world’s leading exponents of the music of Chopin, Ohlsson commands an enormous repertoire ranging over the entire piano literature and he has come to be noted for his masterly performances of the works of Mozart, Beethoven, and Schubert, as well as the Romantic repertoire.
 To date he has at his command more than 80 concertos, ranging from Haydn and Mozart to works of the 21st century.

 An avid chamber musician, Ohlsson has collaborated with the Cleveland, Emerson, and Tokyo string quartets, and this fall will tour with the Takacs Quartet.
 Together with violinist Jorja Fleezanis and cellist Michael Grebanier, he is a founding member of the San Francisco-based FOG Trio.
 Ohlsson can be heard on the Arabesque, RCA Victor Red Seal, Angel, BMG, Delos, Hänssler, Nonesuch, Telarc, Hyperion, and Virgin Classics labels.